Tennis star Serena Williams joins SurveyMonkey’s board

 Sandberg joined the board last summer after suffering the loss of her husband Dave Goldberg, who had been the company’s CEO before he unexpectedly passed away.

-It’s easy to make the connection to the Valley through William’s fiance and Reddit co-founder Alexis Ohanian.
+It’s easy to make the connection to the Valley through William’s fiancé and Reddit co-founder Alexis Ohanian.
 However, Sandberg and her husband had been longtime friends of Williams and SurveyMonkey was looking to change things up on the board.

-Williams “voice on the board sends a strong message to our company, investors, and the industry,” said SurveyMonkey’s current CEO Zander Lurie.
+Williams’ “voice on the board sends a strong message to our company, investors, and the industry,” said SurveyMonkey’s current CEO Zander Lurie.
 “We want change agents at our table.”

 According to Fortune, Lurie and Williams started talking about the possibility of working together after meeting up at a dinner party at Sandberg’s house last fall.
 “Everything just came together easily,” Williams told the magazine.